 Many big formula companies own more than one brand and sell the exact same product in different packaging and at different prices.
 Did you choose the more pricey ‘Aptamil comfort’ formula over ‘cow and gate comfort’ formula?
 Danone thanks you for giving them more money for the exact same product in fancier packaging.

-We all know that breastmilk is the healthiest option for most mothers and babies.
-The risks of using formula instead are not clearly indicated on the labels.
-But this isn’t about ‘breast vs formula’.
+This isn’t about ‘breast vs formula’.
 All mothers should be able to make an informed choice about how they feed their babies.
 If you choose to formula feed, science tells us that all your baby needs is first infant formula and that no one brand is better for your baby than another.
 Don’t fall for the unethical marketing techniques of multi-billion dollar companies ❤️

 You can find independent and evidence- based advice on formula milks here: